element-foundation/construction-paper/Construction-Paper.md

 ## 1. Introduction

 ### 1.1 Overview
-Element Finance brings high fixed yield income to the DeFi market, initially focused on ETH, BTC, USDC, and DAI.
-Users can purchase ETH, BTC, USDC, and DAI at a discount without being locked into a term, allowing the exchange of the discounted asset and the [base asset](#14-glossary-definitions) at any time.
+ Element Finance is a protocol which enables users to seek high fixed yield income in the DeFi market, initially focused on ETH, BTC, USDC, and DAI.
+Users can access, via the ecosystem and existing AMMs, ETH, BTC, USDC, and DAI at a discount without being locked into a term, allowing the exchange of the discounted asset and the [base asset](#14-glossary-definitions) at any time.
 The fixed rate income can be secured with the exchange of any major base asset.
-For active DeFi users, the Element Protocol provides capital efficiency on yield positions they are already depositing into, such as Yearn or ETH2 staking.
+For active DeFi users, the Element Protocol enables capital efficiency on yield positions they are already depositing into, such as Yearn or ETH2 staking.
 Users can sell their deposited principal at a discount as fixed yield income, leveraging or increasing exposure to yield without liquidation risk.
 This competitive activity is what drives the high fixed yield markets.
 This construction paper breaks down the Element Protocol and discusses how it can open the door to a number of new primitives and innovations.
+ <sub>When users sell their principal or yield, risk is not transferred to another asset.
+The assets are redeemable for the underlying position directly and denominated in the original position.</sub>

 ### 1.2 The Current State of Yield Markets in DeFi